 A podcast transcript is a word-for-word account of your episodes.
 You or an automated software simply listen to your episode and write down every word spoken by you or your guests.

-You can’t publish your podcast transcriptions on the big podcast directories like iTunes, Google Play, and Spotify, but you can post it on your own podcast website.
+You can’t publish your podcast transcriptions on the big podcast directories like Apple Podcasts, Google Play, and Spotify, but you can post it on your own podcast website.
 It’s best to include a transcription for each episode on the same page as your audio player and show notes.

 The Benefits Of a Podcast Transcript

 Why should you include podcast episode transcriptions alongside your audio files?
 They have several benefits.

 1. Podcast transcriptions make your episodes more accessible